DISCLAIMER: The M*A*S*H characters are

 "It's how you act with

 him, though.
-Do you have any idea how
+Do you have any idea how close you two stand?
+The secret smiles—oh,

-window.
-"I'm so sick of Korea I
+so sick of Korea I could scream."

 "Korea's a part of